 A PDF copy of the book "The ASHDOWN Wills of East Sussex 1578-1858" is available for free download on the Publications page (see main menu on the left).

-The family trees below have resulted from my research into the Ashdown family and have been numbered to be consistent with the trees given in the book:
+The family trees below have resulted from my research into the Ashdown family and have been numbered to be consistent with the trees given in the book.
+Those who left wills/admons are highlighted in yellow.

 Tree 1 links many families living today in England, United States, South America and Australia.
 It is particularly notable because of Alice Hook (nee Ashdown) and her brother Richard Ashdown (1813-1902) who converted to the Church of Jesus Christ of Latter-day Saints while living in Sussex and emigrated to Utah in the USA in 1860 and 1861 respectively, where there are many, many of their descendants today.